GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-an-api-gateway/en.md

 This GraphQL query is an adaptation of the previous one, with the following differences:

 - Operation `RetrieveGitHubAccessToken` reads the value from the current HTTP request's header `X-Github-Access-Token` for the credentials, and indicates if this header has not been provided
-- `FailIfNoGitHubAccessToken` triggers an error when the header is missing
+- `FailIfGitHubAccessTokenIsMissing` triggers an error when the header is missing
 - All other operations have been added directive `@skip(if: $isGithubAccessTokenMissing)`, so that they will not be executed the the token is missing

 ```graphql